melt-umn/ableC-sample-projects/using_transparent_prefixes/README.md

 #### `alternate_explicit`

-This example explicitly specifies the transparent prefix terminals and the disambiugation function that are generated in the `simple` example.
+This example explicitly specifies the transparent prefix terminals and the disambiugation function that are generated in the `compiler` example.

 #### `alternate_separator`